kavigamage-da/customer-churn-analysis-telecom-lk/README.md

 ## The Business Problem

-A Sri Lankan telecom and e-commerce company serving 50,000 active customers was losing approximately **13.5% of its customer base annually** to churn.
-The CEO had no visibility into which customers were about to leave, why they were leaving, or which segments were highest risk.
-Every Monday morning the question was the same: *"Who are we about to lose and what do we do about it?"*
+A Sri Lankan telecom and e-commerce company serving 50,000 active customers was losing approximately **13.5% of its customer base every year** — and nobody knew why.

+The CEO had no visibility into which customers were about to leave, which segments were highest risk, or where retention spend would have the most impact.
+Every Monday morning the question was the same:

-This analysis answers that question with data.
+> *"Who are we about to lose — and what do we do about it?"*

+This project answers that question end-to-end: from raw data engineering through SQL analysis to a live Power BI executive dashboard the CEO can check every Monday without asking anyone for a report.

 ---